msperlin/GetFREData/README.md

 # GetFREData

 `GetFREData` is an R package for downloading information about companies traded at B3, the Brazilian financial exchange.
-The source of the data is [CVM's ftp site](http://dados.cvm.gov.br/dados/CIA_ABERTA/DOC/FRE/) and B3's [FRE system](http://www.b3.com.br/pt_br/produtos-e-servicos/negociacao/renda-variavel/acoes/consultas/informacoes-por-periodo/), the official registration of all major corporate actions.
+The source of the data is [CVM's ftp site](http://dados.cvm.gov.br/dados/CIA_ABERTA/DOC/FRE/) and B3's [FRE system](https://www.b3.com.br/pt_br/produtos-e-servicos/negociacao/renda-variavel/acoes/consultas/informacoes-por-periodo/), the official registration of all major corporate actions.

-The data available in FRE is a rich and very useful for **corporate finance studies**.
-See an example  [here](http://bvmf.bmfbovespa.com.br/cias-listadas/empresas-listadas/ResumoDemonstrativosFinanceiros.aspx?codigoCvm=9512&idioma=pt-br).
-The `GetFREData` currently includes the following tables, starting from 2010:
+The data available in FRE is a rich and very useful for **corporate finance studies**, including the following tables:

 - List of stockholders
 - All capital issues